PetropoulakisPanagiotis/cryptocurrencyRecommendation/README.md

 The Cruptocurrenct Recommendation is performed in 4 different ways:
 1. Recommend to user k new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the Uj vectors
 2. Perform clustering on users Uj vectors.
-Recommend to user k new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the Uj vectors that reside in the same cluster
+Recommend to user k new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search)  that reside in the same cluster
 3. Perdorm clustering on users using the TFIDF representation.
 Each cluster "forms" a pseudo user with a Uj sentiment vector.
 Recommend to user k new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the next Uj vectors of pseudo users
 4. Perdorm clustering on users using the TFIDF representation.

 Each cluster "forms" a pseudo user with a Uj sentiment vector.
+Then, perform clustering on pseudo users using their Uj vectors. recomend based on closest cluster. p best coins recommend users class recommend()function that takes neighors and reaturns the best.
 ## Installation
 Clone this repository to your local machine:
 ```